k61b/logswise-cli/README.md

 ---

+## 🚀 What's New?

+- **Modular, DRY codebase:** Utility and service logic are now shared across features for clarity and maintainability.
+- **Embedding-only mode:** If you configure an embedding model (see below), Logswise will run in fast semantic search mode—no LLM generation, just relevant notes.
+- **Clear model configuration feedback:** The CLI tells you if you're using an embedding model or an LLM, and how to switch.
+- **Context-rich prompts:** Both chat and suggestion features always use your user info and relevant notes for better results.
+- **Improved error messages and troubleshooting tips.**

+---

+## 🤖 Embedding Models vs. LLMs

+Logswise supports two types of models:

+- **Embedding Models:** Used for fast semantic search (finding relevant notes).
+Examples:
+  - `nomic-embed-text`
+  - `bge-base-en`
+  - `all-minilm`
+- **LLMs (Large Language Models):** Used for generating suggestions and chat responses.
+Examples:
+  - `llama3`
+  - `deepseek-coder`
+  - `mistral`
+  - `phi3`

+**How it works:**
+- If you configure an embedding model, Logswise runs in "embedding-only mode": it finds and prints relevant notes, but does not generate new text.
+- If you configure an LLM, Logswise uses your user info and relevant notes as context for suggestions and chat.

+**Tip:**
+- For chat and suggestions, use an LLM.
+- For fast semantic search only, use an embedding model.

+---

+## ⚙️ Model Configuration

+During `logswise-cli setup`, you will be asked for your LLM name.
+Enter the model name exactly as it appears in your Ollama server (or other LLM provider).

+- **To use an LLM:** Enter a model like `llama3`, `deepseek-coder`, or `mistral`.
+- **To use embedding-only mode:** Enter a model like `nomic-embed-text` or `bge-base-en`.

+**You can change your model at any time** by editing `~/.logswise/setup.json` or re-running `logswise-cli setup`.

+---

+## 🧠 Embedding-Only Mode (Semantic Search)

+If you configure an embedding model, Logswise will:
+- Perform a fast semantic search for relevant notes.
+- Print the most relevant notes to your query.
+- **Not** generate new suggestions or chat responses.
+- Show a message explaining that you are in embedding-only mode and how to switch to an LLM.

+This is useful for quickly finding related notes without waiting for LLM generation.

+---

 ## Features

 - **Take Notes:** Store your thoughts and ideas quickly from the CLI.
 - **Get Suggestions:** Receive helpful, context-aware suggestions based on your queries, recent notes, and profile information.
 No suggestions table is required—everything is generated dynamically.
 - **Chat with Assistant:** Engage in a conversation with an AI assistant, powered by your configured LLM (Ollama).
+- **Semantic Search:** Use embedding-only mode for lightning-fast note retrieval.

 ---